toreanderson/toreanderson.github.io/_posts/2015-09-07-working-around-github-pages-and-astlys-missing-ipv6-support-using-apache-mod_proxy.markdown

 recently [reported by Facebook to yield about 30-40% faster time-to-last-byte web page load times than IPv4](https://youtu.be/An7s25FSK0U?t=18m53s).
-So in case anyone from Fastly is reading this, I suggest you either **a)** start supporting IPv6 ASAP, or failing that **b)** rename your CDN platform to something more appropriate - perhaps *Slowly*?
+So in case anyone from Fastly is reading this, I suggest you either **a)** start supporting IPv6 ASAP, or failing that, **b)** rename your CDN platform to something more appropriate, like *Slowly*.

 # The workaround

-My [employer](http://www.redpill-linpro.com/) is kind enough to provids me with a virtual machine I can use for personal purposes.
+My [employer](http://www.redpill-linpro.com/) is kind enough to provide me with a virtual machine I can use for personal purposes.
 This server runs Linux, [Ubuntu](http://ubuntu.com) Trusty LTS to be specific.
-It is of course available over both IPv6 as well as IPv4 (via [SIIT-DC](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc)), so the idea here is to use it to provide a dual-stacked facade, thus concealing the fact that the GitHub Pages service doesn't support IPv6.
+It is of course available over both IPv6 as well as IPv4 (using [SIIT-DC](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc)), so the idea here is to use it to provide a dual-stacked facade, thus concealing the fact that the GitHub Pages service doesn't support IPv6.

-As this server already hosts my [sorry excuse for a home page](http://toreanderson.no/), it had already the [Apache](http://httpd.apache.org) web server software installed.
+As this server is already hosting my [sorry excuse for a home page](http://toreanderson.no/), it had already the [Apache](http://httpd.apache.org) web server software installed.
 Apache comes with [mod_proxy](https://httpd.apache.org/docs/current/mod/mod_proxy.html), which is perfectly suited for what I want to do.

-The first order of business is to enable `mod_proxy`.
+The first order of business is to ensure the `mod_proxy` module is loaded.
 On Ubuntu, this is easiest done with the `a2enmod` utility, as the *root* user:

 ````console
 $ a2enmod proxy_http